recognizegroup/apibundle/README.md

 * Transforming JSON requests into a working ParameterBag
 * JsonSchema validation for JSONAPI
 * Enforces JSONAPI when using the JSONAPIResponse annotation
+* Allows filter, sort and include queries with the JsonApiRepositoryTrait

+Supported JSONAPI query parameters include:
+* filter[field][eq]=test         - Equality checking if the field is equal to test
+* filter[field][in]=test,nottest - Check if the field is either test or nottest
+* filter[field][range]=0,100     - Range checking if the field is between 0 and 100
+* sort=field1,-field2            - Sorting field1 ascending and field2 descending
+* includes=field3,field3.field4  - Query the database for the field3 association and the field3.field4 association

 Installation
 -----------